Permafrost/TundraTN/README.md

     * `newValues` is a list of parsed [java.util.Date] objects representing the same instants in time as the given input datetime string `values`.

+* #### tundra.tn.document.attribute.string.transformer:find

+  Trading Networks string transformer which returns whether the given Trading Networks document attribute value or list of values includes the given [regular expression pattern].

+  This service is intended to be invoked by Trading Networks as a custom document type attribute transformer.

+  * Inputs:
+    * `values` is the list of strings to be matched against the [regular expression pattern].
+    * `isArray` is a boolean indicating if the `values` argument contains multiple items.
+    * `arg` is a [regular expression pattern].

+  * Outputs:
+    * `newValues` is a list boolean values indicating if the given input string `values` were found to include the given [regular expression pattern] `arg`.

 * #### tundra.tn.document.attribute.string.transformer:match

   Trading Networks string transformer which returns whether the given Trading